hanishkvc/prgs-rustland-tester-fuzzerk/README.md

 If none of above, then it will be treated as a var name.
 However it should start with a alphabhetic char.

+One can additionally specify byte indexing wrt variables, by using the notation Varname[Index].
+This allows the byte value at the corresponding index/offset wrt the underlying value belonging to the variable, to be retrieved, as a integer, by default.

 ####### Handling/Use of Variant type

 The VM maintains the data internally as a flexible variant type.
 It allows one type of data to be transparently